as17simpson/Pokehack/README.md

 - Gym Leaders/Elite Four/Rival have more pokemon at higher levels
 - All trade pokemon now evolve by level up (Alakazam, Gengar, Machamp & Golem)
 - More diverse wild pokemon (Can now catch 150 pokemon without trade)
-- Changed to weaker starters
+- Changed to weaker starters, they all now evolve by lvl up and their evolutions will learn moves via lvl up

 I may have made ghost OP.